pnewstein/napari-3d-counter/paper.md

 created by automated labeling, and turns them into a counted cell type in Count3D.
 SplitOnShapes splits labels of cell types based on spatial information.
-For example, if a user wants to quantify the distribution of cells of multiple types across segments, they can use a napari Shapes layer to define all the segments in the X and Y axes, and SplitOnShapes will return a count of each cell type within each shape.
+For example, if a user wants to quantify the distribution of cells of multiple types across a tissue with multiple repeating segments (eg. spinal cord), they can use a napari Shapes layer to define all the segments in the X and Y axes, and SplitOnShapes will return a count of each cell type within each shape.
 Finally, ReconstructSelected can be used to aid in visualizing cells: if a user has a Label layer containing some labels corresponding to cells of interest, and other labels not corresponding, perhaps created by automated segmentation, ReconstructSelected will convert those labels containing a Count3D cell into an image layer, which can then be used to create 2D or 3D images.
 Overall, these auxiliary plugins help to integrate Count3D into more complex, semi-automated cell counting processes.

 The utility of this plugin is also reflected in its use.
 It has been used in scientific publications [@drakeFer3UniquelyExpressed2025;